-The key is to look at how much total student loan debt for all four years is required at a chosen college and understand what those payments will look like every month after graduation.
+The key is determining how much total student loan debt for all four years is required at a chosen college and understanding what those payments will look like every month after graduation.
 The college dream can become a college nightmare if student loan debt is too great a burden.
 Remember our handy guideline–maximum student loan debt equal to estimated annual starting salary.
 This guideline will keep your monthly payment at a comfortable level.

 Do your research and work with a professional